Why Study Mathematics?

 Lawrence McGill ’17

-Mathematics major Lawrence McGill is pursuing a master’s degree in mathematics at Rhode Island College.
+Mathematics major Lawrence McGill received his master’s degree in mathematics at Rhode Island College and is now a business analyst at Bentley University.
 “I had teachers who cared about making me a better student as well as a better person.
 Given the right resources allowed me to develop qualities that I didn’t have going into college, which I now take with me into the real world.”

 Richard Magner ’15

-Mathematics major Richard Magner is attending Boston University where he is pursuing a Ph.D. in mathematics with a focus in number theory.
+Mathematics major Richard Magner earned his Ph.D. at Boston University in 2021 and is now a computational scientist at MIT/Harvard’s Broad Institute.
 “The most useful advice I can offer students is to work on interesting things with professors outside of class.
 Eastern faculty love to work with students who have initiative.
 Conducting faculty-supported research is a truly unique experience.”

 Mathematics Instructor